-- The cost method taxes 5% of the cost of a person's attributing interest, plus any 26. adjustments for shares bought and sold within the same income year (quick sales).
-No FIF income arises in the year in which the attributing interest is first acquired, as the cost or opening value was nil at the start of that year.
-In the following years, the cost or opening value is then generally uplifted by 5% each year as a proxy for investment growth 14, plus an adjustment for any sales and purchases in the previous year (if there are any).
+- 27. The cost method taxes 5% of the cost14 of a person's attributing interest, plus any adjustments for shares bought and sold within the same income year (quick sales).
+No FIF income arises in the year in which the attributing interest is first acquired, as the cost or opening value was nil at the start of that year, provided there is no adjustment for quick sales during the income year.
+In the following years, the cost or opening value is then generally uplifted by 5% each year as a proxy for investment growth15, plus an adjustment for any sales and purchases in the previous year (if there are any).
 Any dividends under this method are treated as excluded income and not taxed.
-Taxpayers are generally required to make a disclosure of their attributing interest as part of filing their tax return unless an exemption applies. - An independent valuation is only required in certain circumstances to access the cost 27. method, such as where the FIF investment was previously exempt from the FIF rules.
-15
+Taxpayers are generally required to make a disclosure of their attributing interest as part of filing their tax return unless an exemption applies.16 - 28.
+An independent valuation is only required in certain circumstances to access the cost method, such as where the FIF investment was previously exempt from the FIF rules.17 - 29.
+For example, an independent valuation will be required as a one-off requirement to access the cost method where the investor previously did not have an attributing interest which gave rise to FIF income.
+This may apply where the total cost of their

-&lt;sup>13 This is the "opening value" determined under s EX 56.
+14 This is the "opening value" determined under s EX 56.

-&lt;sup>14 Unless the investor chooses to use the net asset value in audited financial statements (under s EX 56(3)(ab)) or an independent valuation (under s EX 56(3)(b)(ii)) to reset their opening value.
+15 Unless the investor chooses to use the net asset value in audited financial statements (under s EX 56(3)(ab)) or an independent valuation (under s EX 56(3)(b)(ii)) to reset their opening value.